Rutuj-Runwal/RR-Adblocker/FAQ.md

 [Reference](https://www.kaggle.com/code/siddharthkumar25/detect-malicious-url-using-ml/notebook)

 #### How does quick fix works?
-RR Adblocker applies dynamic quick fix rules fetched directly from github host.
+RR Adblocker applies dynamic quick fix rules fetched directly from host.
 These dynamic rules can provide easy and quick fixes for any sites breakage.
 If you are stiil facing issues with a website please create a github issue or report here via chrome webstore: [Click Here](https://chrome.google.com/webstore/detail/rr-adblocker/chnhdkklhnokmmcklomnlcmcdbdiaemp/support)